SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 ##### Phrase 2

-The general structure is *sustinable use/conservation + international law + action*.
+The general structure is *sustinable use/conservation + international law + action*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.

 Phrase 2 includes general phrases for international law, where sustainable use and conservation must be specified to prevent results about e.g. shipping/terretory disputes.

 ``` Ceylon =
 TS =